xieyuheng/inner/topics/linguistic/narration.md

 - error reporter of computer programming
 - narrator of elaboration in type check
 - three kinds of writing by Niklas Luhmann
+  - fourth kind -- interaction -- you and I

 # Narrative point of view